Kyle Pitts Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 - This week Pitts will face the NFL's best pass defense (184.2 yards allowed per game).

-- The Bills have allowed 11 touchdowns through the air (0.7 per game).
+- The Bills have surrendered 11 touchdowns through the air (0.7 per game).
 They are first in the league in that category.

 Recent Performances